A multi-orthogonal polynomials' approach to bulk queueing theory: Previous necessary results

-\begin{corollary} in every compact $ \mathcal{K}\subset \overline{\mathbb{C}} \setminus \Sigma$ and $\widetilde{\rho},\widetilde{\rho}_0, \widetilde{\rho}_1, \ldots, \widetilde{\rho}_{m-1}$ being the functions introduced in Proposition \ref{intergagralforms}. \end{corollary}
+\begin{corollary} in every compact $ \mathcal{K}\subset \overline{\mathbb{C}} \setminus S_0$ and $\widetilde{\rho},\widetilde{\rho}_0, \widetilde{\rho}_1, \ldots, \widetilde{\rho}_{m-1}$ being the functions introduced in Proposition \ref{intergagralforms}. \end{corollary}

-\begin{remark} Despite our purpose does not need a description of $\Sigma$ beyond it is bounded we state that $\Sigma=S_0$.
-This implies that Proposition \ref{propcociente}, Proposition \ref{intergagralforms}, and Corollary \ref{markovfreal} are extended to the set $\overline{\mathbb{C}}\setminus S_0.$ According to \cite{AKS} the functions $\widetilde{\rho}_1, \ldots, \widetilde{\rho}_m$ conforms a Nikishin system.
-If we now consider the results given in publications \cite{AL1, AL2, AE} about Nikishin systems on starlike sets, we conclude that every polynomial in the sequence $\displaystyle \left\{T_n\right\}_{n\in \mathbb{Z}_+}$ vanishes in the interior of $S_0$, being the set of those zeros dense in the whole $S_0$.
-Hence $\mbox{supp}\left({\bf T}\right) =S_0$.
-Certainly these papers require of such Nikishin systems to be generated by measures with bounded supports, however the results on $T_n$'s zeros location are easily extended for the case of unbounded supports, as we procede in \cite{{FL4II}} with respect to the previous \cite{FL4} in the real line. \end{remark}
+According to \cite{AKS} the functions $\widetilde{\rho}_1, \ldots, \widetilde{\rho}_m$ conforms a Nikishin system.
+If we now consider the results given in publications \cite{AL1, AL2, AE} about Nikishin systems on starlike sets, we conclude that every polynomial in the sequence $\displaystyle \left\{T_n\right\}_{n\in \mathbb{Z}_+}$ vanishes in the interior of $S_0$, being the set of those zeros dense in the whole $S_0$, hence $\Sigma_N=S_0$, for all $N \in \mathbb{Z}_+$.
+Certainly these papers require of such Nikishin systems to be generated by measures with bounded supports, however the results on $T_n$'s zeros location are easily extended for the case of unbounded supports, as we procede in \cite{{FL4II}} with respect to the previous \cite{FL4} in the real line.

 \begin{corollary} For each $j\in \{1,2,\ldots,m\}$ the moments corresponding to ${\bf T}$ as in (\ref{momentdefinition}) have integral forms